 Why is layer height important?

-For some printing methods (particularly SLS and Polyjet) selection of layer height is not critical as the default resolution these technologies print at is already adequate for most applications.
-For other methods (FDM and SLA) layer height is an important design parameter that impacts the printing process (time & cost) and the visual and physical properties of a printed part.
+For other processes (such as FDM and SLA) layer height is an important design parameter that impacts the printing time, cost, visual appearance and physical properties of a printed part.

-Often the difference between an identical part printed at 100 microns and 200 microns is very hard to distinguish however the 100 micron part will take twice as long to print (the 3D printer will have to trace twice as many cross sections) and this will have an impact on the cost.
+Often the visual difference between parts printed at 100 μm and 200 μm is very small.
+However, the part at 100 μm will take twice as long to print (the 3D printer will have to trace twice as many cross sections) and this will have an impact on the cost.

 Curves and angles